Interpretation Settings

 Look Ahead

 The choice largely depends on rhythm and the sound envelope of an instrument.
 A phrase that pushes ahead benefits from an early response.
-Different settings for multiple instruments can create dissonances and blurring effects.
+Different values for multiple instruments can create dissonances and blurring effects.

 Strategy